8 Engine Terms Every Marine Engineer Should Know – Part 2

 8. Total Acid Number (TAN)

 Technically, the total acid number (TAN) of the oil indicates the deteriorating condition of the lubricating oil.
-Higher the TAN, more acidic is the lubricant, and further are its chances of getting more deteriorated.
+The higher the TAN, the more acidic the lubricant, and the further its chances of getting more deteriorated.

 TAN also indicates the potential of the oil to cause corrosion problems, leading to component failure.
 The TAN should not be more than 2 for marine lubricating oils.